How To Make Irish Soda Bread

 Flour power.
 A few reviewers took issue with the tablespoon of flour sprinkled over the loaf before it is baked, but this is part of what gives it that pretty bakery look.
 That being said, I only used about 1 teaspoon flour on top and thought that was enough.

-Skillet vs. Pan vs. Sheet.
+Skillet vs. cake pan vs. baking sheet.
 Penguin Lady says to bake this in a cast iron pan (that's what I did) or a cake pan, but you can also bake it on a parchment-lined baking sheet if that's what you have handy.
 This dense bread won't lose its shape.

 X marks the spot.
 Irish soda bread traditionally has a big X sliced into the top, but this is more a matter of aesthetics and tradition than necessity (some say it's meant to look like a cross to either ward off the devil or bless the bread, while others like to say it lets out any fairies that might be trapped in the dough).
 So, if you have trouble getting a perfect cross cut into it, don't sweat it.
 Reviewer M Unit suggests dipping your knife in flour before making your X for a clean cut.